klavinslab/enviro/README.md

 Responding to Front End Events
 ===

 The brower client relays mouse click, button press, and keyboard events to the enviro server, which your process can watch for.
-The event types and associated information are:
+As of &#x246E; Version 1.5 all events also contain a client specific unique ID that you can use to determine which client the event came from.
+The event types and associated information are as follows:

+> Name: `connection`<br>
+> Event: Sent when a new client attaches to the enviro server.<br>
+> Value: An object with a string valued `id` field that should be unique to the client that has connected.
+> Note that this ID will be sent with all other events as well. &#x246E; New in 1.5

 > Name: `screen_click`<br>
+> Event: Sent when a user clicks on the screen.<br>
 > Value: An object with `x` and `y` fields holding the location of the click in world coordinates.

 > Name: `agent_click`<br>
+> Event: Sent when a user clicks on an agent.<br>
 > Value: An object with `id`, `x` and `y` fields holding the agent's id and the location of the click in **agent** coordinates.

 > Name: `button_click`<br>
+> Sent when a user clicks on a button.
+The buttons need to be defined in `config.json`. <br>
 > Value: An object with the a `name` field that matches the name field used in `config.json`.
 > &#x2469; New in 1.0.

 > Name: `keydown`<br>
+> Sent when a user presses a key down.<br>
 > Value: An object with a `key` field, which is the character pressed, as well as the following boolean fields
 > ```
 > ctrlKey